About the Press

 Our friends at Penguin Random House provide us with the world’s most efficient and effective sales and distribution.
 And not enough can be said about American librarians—said, and then said again, and again.
 Without the librarians and booksellers, we couldn’t do what we do.
 About the former, Kurt Vonnegut famously wrote, “The America I loved still exists, if not in the White House, the Supreme Court, the Senate, the House of Representatives, or the media.
 The America I loved still exists at the front desks of our public libraries.”

-Finally, we wish to express here our thanks and appreciation to the members of our advisory board (Dore Ashton, Russell Banks, Athol Fugard, Juris Jurjevics, Raoul Peck, Peter Sellars, Claire Tisne, and Minky Worden), to our staff, to our authors, and to our readers, since without you all no statement of who we are would be complete.
+Finally, we wish to express here our thanks and appreciation to the members of our advisory board (Russell Banks, Athol Fugard, Juris Jurjevics, Raoul Peck, Peter Sellars, Claire Tisne, Minky Worden, and the late, great Dore Ashton), to our staff, to our authors, and to our readers, since without you all no statement of who we are would be complete.